pallets/jinja/docs/templates.rst

     <p>{{ input('username') }}</p>
     <p>{{ input('password', type='password') }}</p>

-If the macro was defiend in a different template you have to :ref:`import <import>` it first.
+If the macro was defined in a different template you have to :ref:`import <import>` it first.

 Inside macros you have access to three special variables:

 `varargs`
-    If more positional arguments are passed to the macro then accepted by the macro they end up in the special `varargs` variable as list of values.
+    If more positional arguments are passed to the macro than accepted by the macro they end up in the special `varargs` variable as list of values.

 `kwargs`